spec-first/connexion/README.rst

 (formerly known as Swagger Spec) of your API described in `YAML format`_.
 Connexion allows you to write an OpenAPI specification, then maps the endpoints to your Python functions; this makes it unique, as many tools generate the specification based on your Python code.
-You can describe your REST API in as much detail as you want; then Connexion guarantees that it will work as you specified.
+You can describe your REST API in as much detail as you want; Connexion then guarantees that it will work as you specified.

-We built Connexion this way in order to:
+Connexion was built this way in order to:

 - simplify the development process
 - confirm expectations about what your API will look like